encryption4all/postguard/pg-pkg/README.md

 are optional and depend on the JWT.
 A key is included if and only if the proof was valid and all the claimed attributes were present.
 A key is derived from these attributes.

-### `GET /v2/irma/sign/key`
+### `POST /v2/irma/sign/key`

-Retrieves a signing key.
+Retrieves signing key(s).
 The request must include a HTTP Authorization header `Authorization: Bearer <JWT>`.

 The response looks similar as `GET /v2/irma/key/{timestamp}`, except the key is a signing key.
+If a JSON body with subsets of attributes are sent, the response wil contain multiple keys.